blakekl/rpie-preservatives/README.md

 - What if I have poor internet?
 Can I perform this once a day or once a week instead?

 In this case, you really only need the `-onend.sh` script.
 Download it to wherevery ou like.
 Then, you can setup a cronjob to backup as frequently as you like.
+Be sure to pass in a system variable that corresponsd to the system you want backed up. i.e. `psp` or `gc` or `snes` for example.